atabas/atabas.github.io/_posts/2021-05-03-reading-a-velocity-of-being.markdown

 ~ Robin wall Kimmerer

-> To write is delight, to read is to plant the seed of endless excitment.
-I promise you.

-~ Mary Oliver

 > 1400 years ago in the deserts of Arabia, a mediative prophet named Mohammed had a vision of the Angel Gabriel who came to him with a message: "Read....
 This was the first word of the Quran.